industrial-edge/wincc-unified-on-IE/README.md

 ## Description
 ### Overview
-This document describes how to use the WinCC Unified on Industrial Edge apps.
-The application is used to generate screens based on WinCC Unified and load them in the corresponding runtime to be able to execute the screens on the Edge Device.
+This example shows how to use the Industrial Edge App "WinCC Unified Runtime for Industrial Edge" and how to engineer the application in TIA Portal.
+The application is used to run a WinCC Unified application which comprises a modern UI, integrated alarming system and logging system and much more...
 You will need "WinCC Unified Runtime" Edge app and TIA Portal for the Engineering.

 ![introimage](docs/graphics/introimage2.png)